- Biblical™ Manhood and Womanhood:

 The dictionary definition is somewhat wider, but here it usually means a form of Christianity that believes God calls both men and women to serve, and to lead, in the home, church and world, that gifts and callings outside the (fe)male gender role box is equally valid for a (wo)man.

-Most of the mentions of patriarchy on this blog is about a system called “Biblical patriarchy”, whereby the Bible is (mis)used to keep women below men.
+Most of the oldest mentions of patriarchy on this blog is about a system called “Biblical patriarchy”, whereby the Bible is (mis)used to keep women below men.
 Biblical™ patriarchy, like complementarianism, believes in wifely subordination below their husbands at home, and restricting certain church tasks to men, but they add a belief in female subordination in the public sphere.

 Their views tends to be even more restrictive than complementarians.
 They often believe that women should not go to college, not earn a salary outside the home, that daughters practice being “helpmeets” by being servants to their fathers, that children should be home schooled largely so they do not learn anything their fathers disagree with, that fathers should pick husbands for daughters, extreme clothing rules for daughters, that children from baby to late teens (and sometimes even wives!) should be punished physically for any disobedience, etc.